 You may be in a bidding war if a house is desirable and competitively priced.
 If you love the house, most likely other buyers will as well.
-But of course, you don’t want to offer more than you have to.
+But of course, you don’t want to offer more than you must.
 It’d be ideal to submit an aggressive offer that’ll beat out every other offer yet not go higher than you need.
 An escalation clause in your offer may be the answer.
-An escalation clause allows you to submit an initial lower offer, which will automatically bump up in specific increments above any other offer up to a certain capped amount you set.
+An escalation clause allows you to submit an initial lower offer, automatically bumping up in specific increments above any other offer up to a certain capped amount you set.

-For instance, if you made an offer of $1,000,000, and another offer came in at $1,010,000, if you had an escalation clause that said to offer $10,000 over any higher bid, your offer would go to $1,010,100.
+For instance, if you made an offer of $1,000,000, and another offer came in at $1,010,000 if you had an escalation clause that said to offer $10,000 over any higher bid, your offer would go to $1,010,100.
 If no one offered more, your bid would effectively be the highest.
 But let’s say you capped it at $1,050,000.
-Your bid would continue to increase until someone went over that amount, but it wouldn’t go higher, protecting you from paying more than you wanted to.
+Your bid would continue to increase until someone exceeded that amount, but it wouldn’t go higher, protecting you from paying more than you wanted.

 What are the pros and cons of an Escalation Clause?

 It can give you an advantage by showing the seller you are serious and willing to pay more than another buyer.

 An escalation clause may make negotiating simpler.
 It automatically happens if (and only if) another bona fide offer triggers the price increase.

 It can help you stay within the range you’re willing to pay rather than get caught up in the heat of the moment.
 If and when the price goes above your capped amount, your price will no longer continue to increase.